onnx/tensorflow-onnx/README.md

 With the release of onnx-1.3 there is now opset 8 - to create an onnx graph for opset 8 use in the command line ```--opset 8```.

 # Status
 We support many TensorFlow models.
 Support for Fully Connected and Convolutional networks is mature.
-Dynamic LSTM networks should work but the code for this is evolving.
+Dynamic LSTM/GRU/Attention networks should work but the code for this is evolving.
 A list of models that we use for testing can be found [here](tests/run_pretrained_models.yaml)

+Supported RNN classes and APIs: LSTMCell, BasicLSTMCell, GRUCell, GRUBlockCell, MultiRNNCell, and user defined RNN cells inheriting rnn_cell_impl.RNNCell, used along with DropoutWrapper, BahdanauAttention, AttentionWrapper.
+Check [tips](examples/rnn_tips.md) when converting RNN models.

 # Prerequisites